This article was updated on May 1st, 2023

 How Will the Vet Treat Lyme Disease?

 Dogs with Lyme nephritis may become incredibly ill secondary to acute kidney injury.
 They will become azotemic and feel unwell from high circulating levels of urea.
 Many veterinarians will refer these dogs to a referral hospital where they can receive intensive care.
-These dogs will require intravenous fluids, antibiotics, gastro-supportive medications, anti-clotting medication, and immunosuppressive drugs.
+These dogs will require intravenous fluids, antibiotics, gastro-protective medications, anti-clotting medication, and immunosuppressive drugs.
 In severe cases of the disease, dogs may need blood or albumin transfusions or even dialysis.

 Can Dogs Survive Lyme Disease Without Treatment?